atreyasha/spp-explainability/docs/develop.md

     3.  replace all legacy tensor.data calls with tensor.detach() for
         safety

-    4.  work on `slurm-s3it` branch as a mirrored branch -\> easier to keep workflow simple for `jarvis` only and ignore `s3it`
+    4.  work on `slurm-s3it` branch as a mirrored branch -\> keep slogs since session.log does not keep tqdm progress bar

+    5.  add `with torch.no_grad()` scope indicator alongside `model.eval()` to perform inference/validation correctly and
+        efficiently -\> check other areas where this can be done

+    6.  check to ensure detach and clones are done together where variable is created and updated, or otherwise detach is done for variables where only data needs to be referenced

+    7.  check code for `squeeze()` call which can be problematic for dim 1 tensors

+    8.  make script to determine optimal batch sizes and upper bounds

+    9.  add check to ensure start, end and pad tokens cannot occur inside the sequence

+2. Torch portability

+    1.  check if possible to replace all Batch object internals via direct torch tensors instead of numpy -\> might help with speed but not very important

+    2.  maybe use dataloader/dataset torch class instead of raw data, read on memory improvements and better shuffling which saves original order

+    3.  consider using a torch vocabulary class instead where applicable

-2. Visualization
+3. Visualization

     1.  remember that tensorboard events start at epoch index 0, which means after the first epoch of training